 1 tablespoon soured cream

 Place the sliced red onion in a bowl of iced water whilst you prepare the rest of the recipe.
-Boil the quails eggs to your liking, cool in cold water and peel.
+Boil the quail eggs to your liking, cool in cold water and peel.

 Place the crayfish tails in a bowl.
 Chop most of the dill leaves, parsley and chives leaving a few for decoration at the end.
 Add the herbs to the bowl of crayfish tails with the sugar, vinegar and mustard.
 Mix together well, season with salt and pepper and place to one side.

 Finely slice the cucumber.
 Mix the soured cream into the crayfish.
 Drain the red onion and pat dry.
 Arrange the cucumber and red onion over the flat bread, spoon over the crayfish.
-Halve and arrange the eggs over the bread, season and sprinkle over the remaining leaves.
+Halve and arrange the eggs over the bread, season and sprinkle over the remaining leaves, and enjoy!